rkjcollab/local_ancestry_analysis/README.md

 *TODO: add discussion here for alternative if already have global ancestry.*

-*2. 2.1_make_laaa_pheno.R*

-*TO NOTE: this script is just an example.* The second step is to make the phenotype file to be used for analysis.
-The script provided in the repo is an example script used to create a file in the correct format.
+2. Make project-specific phenotype file

 The file should be tab-delimited, have a .txt extension, and include column names.

-3. job_2.2_2.3_run_laaa.sh, runs 2.2_create_dose_frames.sh and 2.3_run_models.sh
+3. 2.2_create_dose_frames.sh
+4. 2.3_run_models.sh

-The final step will use the peak region files from admixture mapping (file name format “{PHENO}_admixture_peak_contig_region_chr{#}.txt”) as inputs.
+The final steps will use the peak region files from admixture mapping (file name format “{PHENO}_admixture_peak_contig_region_chr{#}.txt”) as inputs.
 One allele, ancestry, and allele-ancestry dose frames are made, the LAAA model is run.